Boy Meets Curl: Plot

 Meanwhile, at the trials, Lisa is given an Olympic mascot pin, which she attaches to her dress.
 She decides that it "looks lonely" and buys another, but her interest in the pins quickly spirals out of control.
 The Simpsons arrive in Vancouver, where Agnes insists that Homer be cut from the team.
 Marge refuses and insists she can compensate for his weak throws, but Homer accidentally overhears the exchange and feels terrible.
 Marge continues to perform superbly, but she injures her right shoulder while sweeping to secure a win in the semifinals.
 She is told that she will never curl again and that the American team must forfeit the gold-medal match to Sweden, leading her to briefly lash out at Homer.
 Lisa's pin collection grows, and when she runs out of money, she trades her pearl necklace to a vendor in exchange for a pin from the 1924 Winter Olympics in Chamonix, France.
 Bart discovers Lisa busking on a street corner, having relinquished her dress in favor of wearing her pins at all times, and offers to help her kick her pin-collecting addiction.
 Cutting the lower portion of Homer's face from his driver's license and making it into a pin, Bart creates "Fatov", a phony mascot for the 2014 Winter Olympics in Sochi, Russia.
 He trades the pin to the vendor in exchange for Lisa's necklace.

 As Marge prepares to leave Vancouver, she reveals to Homer that she is left-handed, but has always used her right hand to avoid seeming unusual.
 She has become cross-dominant, with enough dexterity to change Maggie's diaper and dress her one-handed.
 Homer and Marge return to the rink just in time to stop Seymour from forfeiting the match and go on to defeat Sweden for the gold.
 Agnes softens her attitude of unyielding contempt toward her son after he breaks his broom and has to drop out, and Marge and Homer agree that they had a great date night.

+The episode concludes with Homer and Fatov dancing to the “Russian Dance” from The Nutcracker Suite, Op.
+71a, composed by Pyotr Ilyich Tchaikovsky.